ISCHEMIC STROKE / ACUTE THERAPY

 - ASPECTS < 7

-- a joint analysis of the ECASS, NINDS and Atlantis trials showed a benefit of IVT, but with an increased risk of poor outcome
+- a joint analysis of the ECASS, NINDS, and Atlantis trials showed a benefit of IVT but with an increased risk of poor outcome

-- benefit of IVT was demonstrated in patients with NIHSS > 22 [Frank, 2013]
+- the benefit of IVT was shown in patients with NIHSS > 22 [Frank, 2013]

 - in patients with clinically severe stroke of <4.5 h duration, IVT is recommended